htrajan/ht-drawsteel/Classes/Tactician/1st-Level Features/Tactician Abilities/Heroic Abilities/5-Focus Abilities/Now.md

 # Now!
 (5 Focus)

-Your allies wait for your command—then unleash death!
+Your allies wait for your command-then unleash death!

 |                              |                      |
 | :--------------------------- | :------------------- |